 In May 2014, the Company entered into an agreement whereby it is committed to provide up to €7.4 million to a partnership, Fountain Healthcare Partners II, L.P. of Ireland ("Fountain"), which was created to carry on the business of investing exclusively in companies and businesses engaged in the healthcare, pharmaceutical and life sciences sectors.
+As of September 30, 2017, the Company's total contribution in Fountain was equal to €3.3 million.
 The Company's commitment represents approximately 7% of the partnership's total funding, and the Company is accounting for its investment in Fountain under the equity method.
-During the three and six months ended June 30, 2017, the Company recorded a reduction in its investment in Fountain of less than \$0.1 million and \$0.6 million, respectively, which represents the Company's proportional share of Fountain's net losses for these periods.
-The Company's \$2.1 million (€1.8 million) investment in Fountain at June 30, 2017 is included within "Other assets" in the accompanying condensed consolidated balance sheets.
+During the three and nine months ended September 30, 2017, the Company recorded an increase in its investment in Fountain of less than \$0.1 million and a decrease in its investment in Fountain of \$0.6 million, respectively, which represents the Company's proportional share of Fountain's net gains (losses) for these periods.
+The Company's \$2.7 million net investment in Fountain at September 30, 2017 is included within "Other assets" in the accompanying condensed consolidated balance sheets.